 - Long-time rivals Kurt Angle and Chris Benoit were forced to work together during their reign as WWE Tag Team Champions in 2002.

 - Long time enemies Shantelle Taylor and Angel Williams were forced to team up in Deep South Wrestling against Shantelle's friend Tracy Taylor by general manager Krissy Vaine.
-Williams proved so insufferable the Taylors ended up dropping all concern about win loss records and company standing just to shut her up.
+Williams proved so insufferable that the Taylors ended up dropping all concern about win/loss records and company standing just to shut her up.

-- The situation between Billy Fives and Scoot Andrews when ring Ring Warriors returned in 2011.
+- The situation between Billy Fives and Scoot Andrews when Ring Warriors returned in 2011.
 The two polar opposites had been feuding for years, for the last six years they had been trying unsuccessfully to retire one another come 2012.
-So they decided to try something more productive and team up, but even after successfully winning Global Tag Team Title belts from Wes Brisco and Cassidy Riley Andrews and Riley only just functioned, they still did not get along.
+So they decided to try something more productive and team up, but even after successfully winning the Global Tag Team Title belts from Wes Brisco and Cassidy Riley, Andrews and Fives only just functioned, they still did not get along.

 - Bobby Roode and James Storm used to be in a tag team called Beer Money before Roode betrayed Storm.
-So they don't like each other too much but every once and while, find themselves slipping back into their old mannerisms and working together for short periods of time.
+So they don't like each other too much, but every once in a while, find themselves slipping back into their old mannerisms and working together for short periods of time.
 They even did their old pose after double teaming AJ Styles before immediately resuming their own fight amongst themselves in mid 2012.

 - The 1986 New York Mets were one of the best baseball teams ever assembled.
 They were also, almost to a man, a bunch of drunks, womanizers, drug abusers, and masters of Jerkassery.
 More memorable then their fights against other teams (like literal, knuckle-up fights) were the ones among themselves.
 One of the more fractious ones was between team star Daryl Strawberry and the unofficial team captain Keith Hernandez.